jrhoun/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/quick-start-guide/quick-start-guide.md

 # Quick Start Guide

-Follow these steps to download the latest release of Liferay Commerce and get started.
+Follow these steps to download the latest Docker image release of Liferay Commerce and get started.

 ## Let's Go